 If you can cook pasta, you can easily sous vide chicken breasts.
 Since boneless skinless chicken breasts don’t have a ton of favor on their own; seasoning and adding the fresh thyme or other herbs are pretty key to adding wonderful flavors.

-- Fill a large pot or container with water and turn the sous vide machine on to 145° F.
+- Fill a large pot or container with water and set the sous vide machine to 145° F / 62.7° C.

 - Season the chicken liberally with kosher salt & freshly ground pepper; placing a few fresh thyme sprigs on each side of the breasts.

-- Vacuum seal or get as much air out as you can if using a ziplock bag.
+- Vacuum seal or get as much air out as you can if using the water displacement method in a ziplock bag.

-- Clip the bag to the side of the pot or container to keep it in place.
+- Clip the bag to the side of the pot or container to keep it in place and submerged.

 - Cook the chicken at 145° F for 1 1/2 to 2 hours (same result within this time window).